Trump resumes battle with CNN, MSNBC after returning from Mar-a-Lago

 CNN's Jake Tapper quoted the president's tweet, sharing a link to a CNN poll from earlier this month, reflecting Trump's approval ratings at a "new low."

-"Trump approval ratings: historic lows," Tapper tweeted with a link to the poll.
+"Trump approval ratings: historic lows," Tapper tweeted.
 "Trump honesty: 1,628 false or misleading claims over 298 days."

-Moments later, Trump replied to a tweet from White House Director of Social Media Dan Scavino Jr., which shared a Breitbart News article criticizing MSNBC and its hosts Mika Brzezinski and Joe Scarborough for pretending their pre-taped post-Thanksgiving show was live.
+Earlier, Trump replied to a tweet from White House Director of Social Media Dan Scavino Jr., which shared a Breitbart News article criticizing MSNBC and its hosts Mika Brzezinski and Joe Scarborough for pretending their pre-taped post-Thanksgiving show was live.

 “Fake News: Morning Joe Scarborough (@JoeNBC) Caught Pretending Pre-Taped Day After Thanksgiving Show Was Live,” Scavino tweeted, sharing Breitbart’s coverage.